kasparsd/peters-blog-url-shortcodes/readme.txt

 == Description ==

 Adds shortcodes [blogurl], [posturl], and [templateurl] for WordPress 2.6 and up.
 Use [blogurl] to generate your site URL.
-It offers the parameters "slash" and "noslash" (to add a trailing slash; [templateurl] also supports this), as well as "uploads" to produce the URL of the uploads folder.
+It offers the parameters "slash" and "noslash" (to add a trailing slash; [templateurl] also supports this), as well as "uploads" to produce the URL of the uploads folder and "wordpress" to produce the URL of your WP files.
 Use [posturl id=3] (replace "3" with a post ID) to generate the permalink for any post.

 = Features =

 * [blogurl] will generate `http://www.yoursite.com/`

+* [blogurl wordpress] will generate the URL to the root of your WordPress files, if they are in a different location than your site root

 * [blogurl noslash] will generate `http://www.yoursite.com`